wui-hong/tp/docs/UserGuide2101.md

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar spendnsplit.jar` command to run the application.<br>
-   A GUI similar to the one shown below should appear in a few seconds.
+   An interface similar to the one shown below should appear in a few seconds.
 Note how the application contains some sample data.<br>
    ![Ui](images/Ui.png)

 5. Type the command in the Command Input Field and press Enter to execute it. e.g. typing **`help`** and pressing Enter will